nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 handleInterval() {}
 ```

+If an exception occurs, it will be logged to the console, as every method annotated with `@Interval()` is automatically wrapped in a `try-catch` block.

 The <a href="techniques/task-scheduling#dynamic-intervals">Dynamic API</a> also enables **creating** dynamic intervals, where the interval's properties are defined at runtime, and **listing and deleting** them.

 <app-banner-enterprise></app-banner-enterprise>